carnisj/bcdi/README.rst

 6) :mod:`bcdi.preprocessing`: various methods for pre-processing the diffraction intensity.

-7) :mod:`bcdi.simulation`: calculation of the diffraction intensity based on FFT or kinematical sum.
+7) :mod:`bcdi.simulation`: in BCDI geometry, calculation of the diffraction intensity based on FFT or kinematical sum.
    It can include a displacement field, noise, detector gaps etc...
+In forward CDI geometry, calculation of the Bragg pek positions in 3D for a mesocrystal, knowing the unit cell and unit cell parameter.

 8) :mod:`bcdi.utils`: data loading, fitting functions ...